patilankita79/NotesOnDeployingAngularCLIAppToHeroku/README.md

 <strong>Make the following changes in package.json </strong> <br>

 Heroku will install all the dependencies that are present in "dependencies" attribute.
-Move following dependecies from "devDependencies" to "dependencies"
+Move the following dependencies from "devDependencies" to "dependencies" <br>
 ```
 "@angular/compiler": "^4.2.4",
     "@angular/compiler-cli": "^4.2.4",